IlyaOvodov/AngelinaReader/README.md

   * pdf files
   * zip-archives with images
 * Results can be sent to the user's e-mail
-* Can recognize Russian and English braille texts
+* Can recognize Russian, English, Uzbek and Greek braille texts

 ### Limitations